 Conservation ActionsCuora picturata is protected from commercial exploitation in Viet Nam as a Priority Protected Rare, Precious and Endangered Species under Decree 160/2013/ND-CP of the Government.
 Cuora galbinifrons picturata was included in CITES Appendix II on 19 July 2000.
+It was uplisted to CITES Appendix I in 2019 which came into effect on 26 November 2019.
 A zero quota was imposed for Cuora galbinifrons (including bourreti and picturata as subspecies) at CoP16 (CoP16 Prop.32), effective 12 June 2013.
 The genus Cuora, including C. picturata, is included in Annex B of EU Commission Regulation no. 709/2010 (amending EC Regulation 338/97), which requires that a corresponding import permit must be issued by the country of import before a shipment of the species can enter the European Union.
-Only one of the three localities that was found to harbor C. picturata is currently protected (Deo Ca Protected Forest).
+The species is easily stressed in captivity and successful breeding is uncommon, but increasing.
+An estimated 500 individuals exist in captivity, however only about 20% serve assurance purposes (Turtle Conservation Coalition 2018).
+Only one of the three localities that was found to harbour C. picturata is currently protected (Deo Ca Protected Forest).
 Additional field surveys on the Langbian Plateau are needed to determine whether C. picturata occurs within any additional established protected areas that will safeguard it from deforestation and overharvesting, and if not, what can be done to mitigate its extinction in the wild (Ly et al. 2011).
 However, Deo Cao only protects the forest itself but not the animals living in it.
 Extensive timber logging was reported during a visit in 2012 showing that legal designations seemed to have little effect (Blanck et al. 2016).

 The primary threat to Cuora picturata is collection for trade.
 The species is in high demand in the international pet trade and the Asian consumption trade.
 Collection efforts are targeted and occur mainly as searches for turtles involving trained dogs.
 Turtles, of any species, are collected whenever and wherever encountered in the region, regardless of legal protection status or location inside protected areas.
 Collected turtles are traded, mostly illegally, through a network of local middlemen before being exported or consumed locally.
-Increasing economic value has ensured that hunting pressure is sustained despite the increasing rarity of the species (Hendrie 2000; McCormack et al. 2010; Ly et al. 2011).
-Habitat loss and degradation are considered a significant but more localized threat to the species (Ly et al. 2011).
+Increasing economic value has ensured that hunting pressure is sustained despite the increasing rarity of the species (Hendrie 2000, McCormack et al. 2010, Ly et al. 2011).
+Habitat loss and degradation are considered a significant but more localised threat to the species (Ly et al. 2011).
 Large areas of forest on the Langbian Plateau are being rapidly converted to coffee plantations and other agricultural lands.
 Only one of the three localities where C. picturata was found (Deo Ca Protected Forest) was protected at the time (Ly et al. 2011).
-Most animals end in the Chinese pet and TCM trade.
-Current prices in China are $150 for an adult, compared to $20 in 2005.
+Most animals end in the Chinese pet and Traditional Chinese Medicinal (TCM) trade.
+Current prices in China are US$150 for an adult, compared to $20 in 2005.

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.